 For dogs, Wellington Park is the stuff of dreams: space, smells… and sticks!
 However there are a few obedience guidelines to ensure Park values are protected.

 In designated areas within the Recreation zone, detailed in the Dog access information sheet, dogs are permitted on-lead.
 The lower foothills of the Hobart and Glenorchy sections of the Park include walking tracks and fire trails for dog walking.
 At the Pinnacle dogs are only permitted if confined in vehicles.

-At The Springs dogs are permitted only in vehicles unless you are taking them with you on-lead along a permitted walking track.
-See the June 2014 Ranger’s Wrap for a more detailed explanation of Dogs around The Springs
+See the Ranger’s Wrap for a more detailed explanation of Dogs around The Springs.

 Dog walkers are reminded to keep their dogs on-lead (max 2m long) at all times in the Park to protect the experience of other visitors and local wildlife.
 It is a legal responsibility to keep dogs under control in public places.

 A few years ago a dead platypus was found in the Park at the bottom of O’Grady’s Falls.
 A post mortem revealed the young female’s chest had been crushed.
 Expert advice implied that feral cats were likely to maul the body and that the injuries evident were consistent with a dog attack.

 Even well behaved dogs off lead can run ahead of their owners and inadvertently injure or kill wildlife.
 Recent research (e.g. Hughes, J. and MacDonald, D., 2013) has reviewed studies from various locations around the world showing negative interactions between dogs and wildlife, mainly through predation and disease spread.

 Wellington Park is protected for its natural values, including habitat for wildlife.
 Local bettongs, bandicoots, quolls and lizards are threatened by unrestrained dogs.
 Please respect the native wildlife and keep dogs on lead at all times.